Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 Once the `EnhancedNavMeshAgent` MonoBehaviour has been added click `Import From Nav Mesh Agent` to automatically copy all of the settings from the `Nav Mesh Agent` MonoBehaviour.
 This will disable the `Nav Mesh Agent` MonoBehaviour once it is complete.

-Finally click `Auto Configure Crowds` to automatically configure some default settings on the Overcrowded MonoBehaviours.
+Finally click `Auto Configure Overcrowded` to automatically configure some default settings on the Overcrowded MonoBehaviours.

-//todo change that button to `Auto Configure Overcrowded`

 ## Differences